awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-prerequisites.md

 ## Domain\-Joined AppStream 2\.0 Streaming Instances<a name="active-directory-prerequisites-streaming-instances"></a>

-SAML 2\.0\-based user federation is required for application streaming from domain\-joined fleets\.
+SAML 2\.0\-based user federation is required for application streaming from domain\-joined Always\-On and On\-Demand fleets\.
 You cannot launch sessions to domain\-joined instances by using [CreateStreamingURL](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_CreateStreamingURL.html) or the AppStream 2\.0 user pool\.

 Also, you must use an image that supports joining image builders and fleets to an Active Directory domain\.
 All public images published on or after July 24, 2017 support joining an Active Directory domain\.
-For more information, see [AppStream 2\.0 Base Image Release Notes](base-image-version-history.md) and [Tutorial: Setting Up Active Directory](active-directory-directory-setup.md)\.
+For more information, see [AppStream 2\.0 Base Image and Managed Image Update Release Notes](base-image-version-history.md) and [Tutorial: Setting Up Active Directory](active-directory-directory-setup.md)\.

+**Note**
+You can only join Always\-On and On\-Demand fleet streaming instances to an Active Directory domain\.

 ## Group Policy Settings<a name="active-directory-prerequisites-group-policy-settings"></a>